alice-biometrics/onboarding-react-native/doc/OnboardingCommands.md

 <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/alice_header.png" width=auto>

 ALiCE Onboarding Client SDK can be used in two different ways, by commands (OnboardingCommands) or by full flow (Onboarding).
-The commands allow you to open the grabber and do a series of operations independently.
+The commands allows you to open the capturer and do a series of operations independently.
 Available operations are as follows:

 ## Commands
 - [Get User Status](#get-user-status)